wearehanno/action-semantic-release/README.md

 - the contents of the `"files": []` definition in `package.json` (see below)
 - the `package.json` itself (with correct version number)

-**Publishing to the NPM registry is disabled in this configuration.** Any repository using this action to publish packages will have to instruct their users outside their organisation to follow the [installation instruction for GitHub Packages](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#installing-a-package).